New York's 23rd congressional district

-Geography and Demographics
+Geography and demographics

 The district comprises five entire counties: Chemung County Allegany, Cattaraugus, Chautauqua, and Tioga Counties, along with parts of Schuyler, Steuben, Erie and Niagara Counties.
 The largest cities in the district are Jamestown, and Elmira.

-Recent Election History
+Recent election history

 2018: Democrat Tracy Mitrano challenged Republican incumbent Tom Reed.
 Reed won reelection with an 8.4% margin, his smallest victory margin since his first election in 2012.

 2020: Reed and Mitrano faced off again, with Reed securing a victory with a 16.6% margin.

 On March 21, 2021, in light of recent sexual harassment allegations, Reed announced that he would not be seeking reelection in 2022.
 Reed resigned on May 10, 2022, leaving the seat vacant.
 A special election was held on August 23, which was won by Republican Joe Sempolinski, who opted not to run for a full term in the regularly scheduled 2022 election.
 Republican Nick Langworthy won the seat in the general election.